amd/aocl-compression/README.md

 - AOCL-Compression provides parallel compression and decompression capabilities for multiple formats: lz4, lz4hc, zlib (including zlib, deflate, and gzip formats), zstd, snappy, bzip2, and lzma.
   Note: For lzma, only multi-threaded compression is currently supported.
-- The parallel processing is implemented using OpenMP multi-threading.
+- The parallel processing is implemented over a backend-agnostic threading layer that can use either OpenMP or oneTBB, selected at build time via `AOCL_THREADING_BACKEND` (OPENMP by default; TBB builds link no OpenMP runtime).
 To enable parallel decompression of compressed streams and files, AOCL-Compression introduces a RAP (Random Access Point) frame format.
-- Enable multi-threading support by using the `AOCL_ENABLE_THREADS` configuration option.
+- Enable multi-threading support by using the `AOCL_ENABLE_THREADS` configuration option, and optionally select the backend with `AOCL_THREADING_BACKEND=OPENMP|TBB`.
+- The number of threads can be controlled with the `AOCL_NUM_THREADS` environment variable, which takes precedence on both backends.
+When it is unset, the OpenMP backend falls back to `omp_get_max_threads()` (which honors `OMP_NUM_THREADS`), and the TBB backend falls back to `OMP_NUM_THREADS` if set, otherwise the hardware concurrency.
+A per-application-thread cap set via the `aocl_llc_set_max_threads()` API applies on top of this for both backends.
 - A stream compressed with multi-threaded AOCL-Compression library can be decompressed using any single-threaded standard decompressor by simply skipping the initial block of bytes containing the RAP frame present at the start of the stream.